lichenbiostat/lichen-lab.github.io/pages/about.md

 Johns Hopkins University.
 I joined the department right after obtaining my PhD in [Computer Science and Informatics](http://www.mathcs.emory.edu/site/home/) at Emory University in 2017.
 I also interned in CareerBuilder Data Science and Amazon Machine Learning in Summer 2014 and 2015 respectively.

+### Recruitment
+We are actively looking for students.
+Interested candidates should directly email Dr.Chen with CVs.

 ### Research
 I mainly work on Bioinformatics and Computational Biology.
 To be specific, my research focuses on the development of statistical and informatics methods for the analysis of high-throughput genetic/genomic, epigenomics and other omics data,